eroc4824/2025CGL/MASTERCLASS_NOTES_running_nextflow.md

   4. output directory - make this file and then path to this file in your shell script so it knows where to put the results

 ## Now, our goal is to make a sample sheet:
-Hint - you can get these docs precooked in this file -->
+Hint - you can get these docs precooked in this file on fiji --> /scratch/Shares/rinnclass/MASTER_CLASS/DATA/docs/

 ### NF-CORE website has info on input/outputs:
 https://nf-co.re/rnaseq/3.14.0